 Having a mainsail on the boom is typically 4 to 5 times as large as just the boom.
 If you feel that you have to leave it on the boom, at least tightly lash it down both to reduce the size and minimize the damage to it.
 Yes, stackpacks are harder to remove, but they also have more windage than a traditional sail cover.

 Dinghies both have considerable windage and can act as mini-sails to catch the wind.
 If at all possible to store them below deck or in a secure building ashore, do so.
-Davits are not a good choice — a dinghy that catches wind really adds to the windage, can break the davits and it can rain harder than any drain hole can allow water to escape (we had 22 inches of rain in one Tropical Storm . . . ).
-If you have to store an inflatable dinghy on deck, deflate it and tie it down extremely securely — wind will get under it and try to rip it loose, causing the big boat to yaw more and quite possibly damaging the dinghy.
-Hard dinghies can be sunk — but be careful with buoying them as boats may be motoring semi-out-of-control if their anchor dragged or they are trying to avoid a boat that’s dragging.
+Davits are not a good choice.
+A dinghy that catches wind really adds to the windage.
+It can also break the davits if it rains harder than your drains can handle.
+We had 22 inches of rain in one Tropical Storm .
+If you have to store an inflatable dinghy on deck, deflate it and tie it down extremely securely.
+Wind will get under it and try to rip it loose.
+This can cause the big boat to yaw more and quite possibly damage the dinghy.
+You can sink a hard dinghies can be sunk, but be careful with buoying them as boats may be motoring semi-out-of-control if their anchor dragged or they are trying to avoid a boat that’s dragging.

-Dinghy motors should be removed and stored as for a passage (again, below deck or securely ashore is great but often the only real choice is on the stern rail).
+Remove your dinghy motors and store it as if you were beginning a passage.
+Again, below deck or securely ashore is great but often the only real choice is on the stern rail.

-Cockpit cushions should be brought below . . . before the first rain hits.
+Bring cockpit cushions should below before the first rain hits.

-Flags, burgees, and decorations should all come down well ahead of the storm.
-They’ll be destroyed and yes, they do add a bit of windage and every inch counts.
+Bring in flags, burgees, and decorations well ahead of the storm to keep them safe.
+And yes, they do add a bit of windage and every inch counts.

 Any removable lights (Luci lights, Davis lights, other cockpit lights) need to come down.
-Again, each little thing adds windage and since they’ll be destroyed if left out in a hurricane, why not?
+Again, each little thing adds windage.
+Since they’ll be destroyed if left out in a hurricane, why not?

-Propane tanks (that are not in a propane locker) and fuel jerries are best left outside for safety reasons, but we set them into the cockpit and tied them down.
+Leave out your propane tanks (that are not in a propane locker) and fuel jerries outside for safety reasons.
+We moved them to the cockpit and tied them down.
 Keep the area that you would steer from clear in case you have to motor during the storm.
-Water jerries should be brought inside.
+Bring water jerries inside.

-Safety gear.
-We have always taken in our horseshoe buoy and MOB pole.
+We have always taken in our safety gear (horseshoe buoy and COB pole).
 The unfortunate reality is that if someone were to go overboard in the storm, the gear is unlikely to be of any practical use in those conditions.
 It adds windage, and is likely to be torn off the boat or otherwise destroyed in the high winds.

 Deck brushes, boat hooks, and other deck gear should all be placed in the lazarette or otherwise brought inside.